CarloDiCastelnuovo/SC-exam/README.md

 - df: is a DataFrame like the one described above.
 - nc: is the number of clusters we want, definible in its definition.

-It returns a list of labels made by 0 or 1 ordered like the DataFrame which represents membership in one of the two clusters for every single pixel
+It returns a list of labels ordered like the DataFrame which represents membership in one of the clusters for every single pixel

 ## 5. fill_matricies_with_original_data(df)
 Here we start to build the images: first of all the function creates a list of empty matricies one for each parameter, reading the size of the images from the maximum value of the coordinate columns; then it scrolls the position data one by one by entering the respective value for each pair of points.